artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 where the AIP is stored.
 The pointer file is used by Archivematica primarily to retrieve the AIP.

+For more information about how AIPs are structured, please see :ref:`AIP structure <aip-structure>`.

 .. _metadata-only-dip-upload:

 Metadata-only upload to AtoM